 Borrowing from Other Libraries

-Items belonging to other Duke Libraries or those requested through interlibrary loan (non-Duke libraries) can only be checked out to an individual student's personal library account, not to the journal alcoves.
+Items belonging to other Duke Libraries or those requested through interlibrary loan (non-Duke libraries) can only be checked out to an individual student's personal library account and stored in the journal office or designated storage area.
 Items from other Duke libraries are also subject to recall requests by other users.

-Books received from other Duke Libraries are due at the end of the current academic year (earlier if recalled by another user); interlibrary loan material must be returned by the due date specified on the book strap by the owning library.
-Failure to return these items could result in large fines and loss of the ability to borrow material from that institution.
+Books received from other Duke Libraries are due at the end of the current academic year (earlier if recalled by another user); interlibrary loan material must be returned by the due date specified on the bookmark.
+Due dates are set by the owning library and can vary significantly.
+Failure to return ILL items could result in large fines and loss of the ability to borrow material from that institution.
 Renewal rules vary with each institution.

 If needed items are not owned by the Duke libraries, or have been checked out, request an interlibrary loan from other libraries using the library's ILLiad system.
 Requesting items from the Triangle Research Libraries Network (Duke, NCCU, NC State, UNC-CH) is the quickest method; use Search TRLN, the combined catalog for these libraries, to locate items.